 Yes, you can recharge them while staying at lodges along the way at minimum cost.
 It is however advised to carry extra batteries and a power bank.
 While trekking into off-the-beaten areas with camping/tented accommodation, you can’t recharge batteries.
 You may carry a portable solar panel for charging.

 Can I get some of the trekking and mountaineering gear in Kathmandu?

-There are few branded shops like Mountain hardware and North Face where you can buy trekking gear while there are many rental shops they sell and rent used gear at the reasonable price.
-We however suggest you to bring your footwear – trekking boots, well broken-in.
+There are few branded shops like Mountain hardware and North Face where you can buy trekking gear while there are many rental shops that sell and rent used gear at a reasonable price.
+We however suggest you bring your footwear – trekking boots, well broken-in.